 Two artists met by chance at an International Decorative Artisans League (IDAL) event a few years ago, and a deep friendship blossomed between them.
-Ellie Ellis of Elite Artistry LLC in Happy Valley, Oregon, and Eva Gallant of Y-Knot Creations LLC in Hurst, Texas, share a bond stronger than the one-ton concrete art piece they produced together in Indianapolis during this year’s Concrete Decor Show.
+Ellie Ellis of Elite Artistry LLC in Happy Valley, Oregon, and Eva Gallant of Y-Knot Creations LLC in Hurst, Texas, share a bond stronger than the one-ton concrete art piece they produced together in Indianapolis at the Concrete Decor Show.

 The pair teamed up to create “Ocean of Life,” an 8-by-8-foot vertical concrete relief piece entered in the show’s Brawl in the Fall decorative concrete competition.
 The piece ultimately went on to win the third place prize.